 Praia de Ipanema is the 2nd most famous beach in Rio.
 It’s also located in the South part of the city, between Leblon and Arpoador.
 The beach became popular with the bossa nova jazz song, “The Girl from Ipanema” (“Garota de Ipanema”).

 Ipanema is one of Rio’s most expensive districts to live in, has a big selection of world-class restaurants, shops and cafes.
 The black and white sidewalk is also covered with the Portuguese pavement.

 I prefer Ipanema beach (not because it was 2 streets from our Airbnb apartment).
 It’s less crowded, most tourists go to Copacabana.
 The sunsets are amazing, I could watch it every day.
 The sun sets next to Morro Dois Irmãos (Two Brothers), which rise at the western end of the beach.

 Praia do Leblon is the continuation of Ipanema beach and goes until Avenida Niemeyer.
 Leblon beach is adjacent to Copacabana and Ipanema, but it’s much quieter and more sophisticated.

 Praia da Reserva in Barra da Tijuca

 Barra da Tijuca is located on the West part of Rio, so it’s a bit far from the centre.
 The area is famous for its beaches, many lakes, rivers and lifestyle.
 Barra hosted most of the venues of the 2016 Summer Olympics.
 Photo from here.

 Barra da Tijuca owns an 18 km long beach, the largest in Rio.
-We had luck to visit Praia da Reserva, which is located on the middle of the long beach, the water is clear and popular place for surfers.
+We were lucky to visit Praia da Reserva, which is located in the middle of the long beach, the water is clear and popular place for surfers.

 This is a fancy zone, so they told me I don’t have to worry about my bag if I go to the water and leave my stuff there.
 But better ask your neighbours to look after your belongings.